gavinmcfarland/plugma/packages/website/content/docs/1-plugin-manifest.md

 ### Localhost

 While developing locally, Plugma uses a local dev server.
-This server must be specified in `networkAccess.devAllowedDomains` to ensure that Figma only accepts this domain, blocking others unless they are specified in `allowedDomains`.
+This server must be specified in the `devAllowedDomains` field to ensure that Figma only accepts this domain, blocking others unless they are specified in `allowedDomains`.

 ```jsonc
 {